vercel/pkg/lib/README.md

 Command line call to packaged app `./app a b` is equivalent to `node app.js a b`

-## Virtual filesystem
+## Snapshot filesystem

 During packaging process `pkg` collects project files and places them into executable.
-At run time the packaged application has internal virtual filesystem where all that files reside.
+It is called a snapshot.
+At run time the packaged application has access to snapshot filesystem where all that files reside.

-Packaged VFS files have `/snapshot/` prefix in their paths (or `C:\snapshot\` in Windows).
+Packaged files have `/snapshot/` prefix in their paths (or `C:\snapshot\` in Windows).
 If you used `pkg /path/app.js` command line, then `__filename` value will be likely `/snapshot/path/app.js` at run time. `__dirname` will be `/snapshot/path` as well.
 Here is